What services are offered at Family Friends?

 Why does the Vet recommend bloodwork before anesthesia?

-A: Pre-anesthetic bloodwork allows the Vet to evaluate your pet’s basic organ function.
-The testing could warn us of a condition not obvious on physical exam that could affect the safety of anesthesia
+Pre-anesthetic bloodwork allows the Vet to evaluate your pet’s basic organ function.
+The testing could warn us of a condition not obvious on physical exam that could affect the safety of anesthesia.
+This is especially important for senior pets, and pets with pre-existing conditions.

 My pet feels better but I still have medication left.
 Do I really have to keep giving it?

-A: Yes, you should give all medications prescribed until gone.
+Yes, you should give all medications prescribed until gone.
 Your pet may look like it feels better, but not be 100% over its illness.
-If the medication is finished, the illness may reoccur or worsen
+If the medication is finished, the illness may reoccur or worsen.